arsfeshchenko/Sizer/README.md

 # Texter

-Change font style of the text with shortcuts.
+Change font style or alignment of the text with shortcuts.

 ![Image of Yaktocat](http://i.giphy.com/26u6ctDXopW5C7lpm.gif)